emqx/cloud-docs/en_US/billing/overview.md

 ### Available Credits

-**Avaiable Credits** in the bottom right corner of the card shows the credits can be consumed that is held by the prepaid users.
+**Available Credits** in the bottom right corner of the card shows the credits can be consumed that is held by the prepaid users.

-For those who do not have a credit card or choose other payment methods, Available Credits is the balance for the prepiad payment.
+For those who do not have a credit card or choose other payment methods, Available Credits is the balance for the prepaid payment.

 - The bill is issued monthly.
 You can check the details in the Bills page.
 - The tax of the bills will be calculated according the information of you submit to the sales.